fredrivett/fredrivett.github.io/source/2017-05-01-im-going-full-time-and-were-at-0-mrr.html.markdown

 Mike, for now (and the foreseeable future), remains full-time, he'll be building out our tech on the side.
 In the meantime, each day I'll be doing everything I can to get this business off the ground.

 That means reaching out to everyone I can who I think will benefit from our product.
-That means reaching out to customers, listening to customers, designing the UI & UX, coding the front end, and working with Mike to guide the product forwards.
+That means reaching out to customers, listening to customers, designing the UI & UX, coding the front-end, and working with Mike to guide the product forwards.

 I'm excited by this challenge.
 I've set myself a goal of reaching out to 10 business every day.
 Emails, phone calls, meetups, this is the bread and butter of our initial customer acquisition plan.
 This is also the thing I naturally enjoy the least.
 Time to expand the comfort zone.